Acceptable Use Policies for Computing Resources at Wheeling Jesuit University

 In support of its mission of educational excellence and service to others, Wheeling Jesuit University provides computing resources for faculty, staff, students, administrators, and other authorized individuals.
 These resources contribute to the work of all members of the University community and therefore must be used with great care.

 These Acceptable Use Policies are based on a commitment to support the proper and ethical use of computing resources at Wheeling Jesuit University.
 This commitment is the responsibility of every user.
 The use of these resources is a privilege normally extended to all individuals on campus, not a right, and inappropriate use may result in a cancellation of those privileges.
 As a user of these resources, you agree to be subject to the Acceptable Use Policies for Computing Resources at Wheeling Jesuit University.
-These policies apply to all computer resources provided by the University, including all hardware, software, network components, physical infrastructure, and privately owned computers connected in any way to the campus network to include modems and telnet.
+These policies apply to all computer resources provided by the University, including all hardware, software, network components, physical infrastructure, and privately owned computers connected in any way to the campus network to include VPN.

 The policies in this document are not an exhaustive list.
 Users are expected to understand the principles underlying these policies and act in accordance with them.
 Users are also expected to adhere to additional policies based on individual network, system, or department policies.